Aber i Aber

 Expand the map to find more videos, audio and pictures from Aber i Aber and past CMW projects

-Yn dilyn llwyddiant ein prosiect Ffordd Sain, a oedd yn dathlu cymunedau ar hyd yr A470, fe wnaethom symud ein ffocws i'r arfordir, gan archwilio hunaniaeth Gymreig mewn trefi aberoedd a chymunedau arfordirol ledled Cymru.
+Yn dilyn llwyddiant ein prosiect Ffordd Sain, a oedd yn dathlu cymunedau ar hyd yr A470, fe wnaethom symud ein ffocws i'r arfordir, gan edrych ar hunaniaeth Gymreig mewn trefi aberoedd a chymunedau arfordirol ledled Cymru.

-Roedd y trefi arfordirol hyn, sy'n aml yn ddwyieithog, yn gyfoethog yn hanesyddol, ac yn wynebu heriau modern fel pwysau twristiaeth, problemau tai, a phryderon amgylcheddol, yn rhannu awydd cyffredin: cael eu lleisiau wedi'u clywed a'u synnwyr o le wedi'i gydnabod.
+Mae'r trefi arfordirol hyn yn aml yn ddwyieithog, yn gyfoethog yn hanesyddol, ac yn wynebu heriau modern fel pwysau twristiaeth, problemau tai, a phryderon amgylcheddol, ac mae gan bob un ohonynt yr un awydd cyffredin: cael eu lleisiau wedi'u clywed a'u synnwyr o le wedi'i gydnabod.

 Cymerodd dros 300 o bobl ran mewn gweithdai creadigol, gan gynhyrchu cerddoriaeth a fideos gwreiddiol sy'n mynegi eu profiadau o fyw yng nghymunedau Aber.

-Gallwch archwilio'r map sy'n dangos mwy o'r gwaith anhygoel a grëwyd gan y cymunedau ysbrydoledig hyn:
+Gallwch archwilio'r map sy'n arddangos mwy o'r gwaith anhygoel a grëwyd gan y cymunedau ysbrydoledig hyn:

 Archwiliwch y Map